Creating threads through a factory

 - It's easy to generate statistical data about the creation of objects.

-interface, to implement a thread object factory.
+Java provides an interface, the ThreadFactory interface, to implement a thread object factory.
 Some advanced utilities of the Java concurrency API use thread factories to create threads.

-interface to create thread objects with a personalized name while saving the statistics of the thread objects created.
+In this recipe, you will learn how to implement a ThreadFactory interface to create thread objects with a personalized name while saving the statistics of the thread objects created.

 Getting ready